Tufted Gray Langur, Semnopithecus priam

 Females can live for over 30 years, whereas male lifespan is around just 18 years.

-Tufted gray langurs are herbivores—primarily folivorous and frugivorous.
+Tufted gray langurs are herbivores—primarily folivorous (leaf-eating) and frugivorous (fruit-eating).
 Their diet consists mostly of leaves (52–61%), fruits (15–25%), flowers (4–13%), insects (0.4–3%) and other foods such as bark, gums, and soils (9–16%).
 More specifically, langur species eat a variety of food, including deciduous and evergreen leaves, leaf buds, herb leaves, coniferous needles, fruits, fruit buds, and evergreen petioles.
 They prefer mature leaves over young leaves.

 In general, tufted gray langurs are not picky and will eat whatever food is available.
 They occasionally raid human crops and gardens or may be provided with handouts from humans like bananas and bread.